 A small flea market offering the usual T-shirts and souvenirs sets up at the Maritime Terminal docks where the cruise ships anchor.
 And finally, swarms of vendors peddle their wares at all Vallarta beaches, especially Playa de los Muertos.
 Their persistence can be annoying, so if you're not interested in purchasing anything, shake your head “no,” say “Gracias, no” or ignore them completely.
 Also be aware that if you eat at one of the palapa restaurants fronting the beach boardwalk, vendors will approach constantly; if this bothers you ask for an inside table away from the front row action.

-NightlifeThe cheapest after-dark option is strolling along the malecón (Paseo Díaz Ordaz).
+Puerto Vallarta NightlifeAmong the cheapest things to do after dark is a stroll along the malecón (Paseo Díaz Ordaz).
 Sunday evenings in particular bring out local families, mariachi bands, street performers and the ubiquitous vendors.